Built for 100% Packet Capture and Analysis

 Optimum Cache Utilization

-Napatech accelerators use a buffering strategy that allocates a number of large memory buffers where as many packets as possible are placed back-to-back in each buffer.
+Napatech SmartNICs use a buffering strategy that allocates a number of large memory buffers where as many packets as possible are placed back-to-back in each buffer.
 Using this implementation, only the first access to a packet in the buffer is affected by the access time to external memory.
 Thanks to cache pre-fetch, the subsequent packets are already in the level 1 cache before the CPU needs them.
 As hundreds or even thousands of packets can be placed in a buffer, a very high CPU cache performance can be achieved leading to application acceleration.

 Buffer configuration can have a dramatic effect on the performance of analysis applications.
 Different applications have different requirements when it comes to latency or processing.
 It is therefore extremely important that the number and size of buffers can be optimized for the given application.
-Napatech accelerators make this possible.
+Napatech SmartNICs make this possible.

-The flexible server buffer structure supported by Napatech accelerators can be optimized for different application requirements.
+The flexible server buffer structure supported by Napatech SmartNICs can be optimized for different application requirements.
 For example, applications needing short latency can have frames delivered in small chunks, optionally with a fixed maximum latency.
 Applications without latency requirements can benefit data delivered in large chunks, providing more effective server CPU processing by having the data.
 Applications that need to correlate information distributed across packets can configure larger server buffers (up to 128 GB).

 Up to 128 buffers can be configured and combined with Napatech multi-CPU distribution (see “Multi-CPU distribution”).